chocolatedesue/vits_web_demo/README.md

 2. refer to the demo config.json to tail to your own model config
 3. refer the dockerfile

+### limitation
+1. unsupported to adjust infer params at running time.
+It is fixed on model export stage

 ### Reference
 1. [vits_export_discussion](https://github.com/MasayaKawamura/MB-iSTFT-VITS/issues/8)